Nomzz1/Music-Player/static/music/placeholder.md

-this file exists ourely to keep /music as an empty directory
+this file exists purely to keep /music as an empty directory